OzanMuhcu/DSA210_Term_Project/README.md

 By exploring chess through the data science, I’ll not only deepen my understanding of game patterns but also strengthen my skills in data collection, processing, and statistical evaluation.

 ---

-I’m excited to see what the data reveals and to deepen my chess knowledge through this analysis.